Reeta Chakrabarti: BBC News

-In 1997 she became one of the BBC's community affairs correspondents, covering the Stephen Lawrence inquest and subsequent public inquiry.
+In 1997 she became one of the BBC's community affairs correspondents, covering the Stephen Lawrence inquest and subsequent public inquiry inquiry and its landmark final report.
 She also covered home affairs including the Damilola Taylor murder trial and Health.

 As a political correspondent at Westminster from 1999 she appeared on both television and radio, reporting on political stories for BBC1, BBC2, the BBC News Channel, BBC Radio 4 and BBC Radio 5 Live.
-During this time Chakrabarti covered three UK general elections, several changes of party leaders, with other notable stories including the Cash for Honours affair and MPs' expenses.
-Occasionally she presented real-time audience reactions to debates.
+During this time Chakrabarti covered three UK general elections.
+Other notable stories included in 2006 the Cash for Honours affair and in 2009 the MPs’ expenses scandal.